awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eventschemas-schema.md

 # AWS::EventSchemas::Schema<a name="aws-resource-eventschemas-schema"></a>

-Use the `AWS::EventSchemas::Schema` resource to create an event schema\.
+Use the `AWS::EventSchemas::Schema` resource to specify an event schema\.

 ## Syntax<a name="aws-resource-eventschemas-schema-syntax"></a>